pjcalvo/full-ct-cycle/README.md

 Check the configuration on *.circleci/config.yml* Also this is the current running pipeline [pjcalvo/heracles](https://circleci.com/gh/pjcalvo/heracles/)

-The pipeline is structered to:
+The pipeline is structured to:

 * First spin up the building environment
 * Then checkout the code
 * Configure the environment (setup Python, setup NodeJS, setup Selenium)
-* Run the Unit Tests first (if it brokes at this level I don't want to proceed)
+* Run the Unit Tests first (if it breaks at this level I don't want to proceed)
 * Spin the apps
 * Run the integration tests
 * Run the UI tests